git-shubhammeshram/git-shubhammeshram/README.md

 Hi there, I'm Shubham Meshram 👋

 I'm a passionate and versatile Java Developer with a solid academic foundation.
-With a Bachelor's in Engineering (BE), a aster of Business Administration (MBA), and a specialized certification in Advanced Computing from CDAC, I bring a unique blend of technical and business skills to the table.
+With a Bachelor's in Engineering (BE), a Master of Business Administration (MBA), and a specialized certification in Advanced Computing from CDAC, I bring a unique blend of technical and business skills to the table.

 🛠️ Tech Stack:
 - **Languages**: Java, Python, SQL, JavaScript